joshnesbitt/cooking/posts/pomme-anna.md

 1. Leave to cool and chill in the fridge until completely cold (overnight or at least for a few hours)
 1. Remove the cake from the tin and remove the baking paper
 1. Cut into even cubes, trimming the outside edges of the cake off
-1. Fry the cubes each side at a time until golden brown
+1. Fry the cubes each side at a time until golden brown (no oil or butter required as there's plenty in the layers)
 1. Once every cube is fried off you can transfer them to a larger tray to keep at temperature in a 140°C oven (you can also pat them off with kitchen roll if they look a bit greasy)
 1. Season with salt before serving and enjoy as your hours of work disappear in less than a minute